Class A: Millard South beats Lincoln Southwest in matchup with 'bad blood'

 The Silver Hawks outscored Millard South 50-49 over the final three quarters, but the damage was long done.

-Fellow Division I commits Khloe Lemon (Cal Baptist) and Mya Babbitt (Kent State) scored 17 and 14, respectively.
+Khloe Lemon and Mya Babbitt scored 17 and 14 points, respectively.
 Lemon also had nine boards.

 "I'm just more worried about us doing stuff right for us.
 If we take care of our business, if we share the ball offensively and we play the way we want to on defense, then you saw what it can be."